 Whether you’re a brand new Shopify merchant or you’ve been using a free theme for a couple years, you’ve probably found yourself wondering, “Should I upgrade to a premium theme?
 What are the benefits?
-Is it worth my 180 bucks?”
+Is it worth the investment?”

 Sure, you could hire a developer to build you a custom site, but are you really ready to spend that kind of money?
-Premium themes, whether you buy from the Shopify theme store or directly from a theme developer, give you the benefits of premium ecommerce design without having to fork over tons of hard-earned dough.
+Whether you buy from the Shopify theme store or directly from a theme developer like Pixel Union or Out of the Sandbox, premium themes give you the benefits of premium ecommerce design without having to fork over tons of hard-earned cash.

-If you’re having trouble deciding whether a paid theme is right for your store, we wrote this post to outline some benefits of premium themes and help you decide it’s time to upgrade.
+If you’re having trouble deciding whether a paid theme is right for your store, here are some benefits of premium themes that might help you decide it’s time to upgrade.

 More design options